Neotys-Labs/helm-neoload-web/README.md

 ## Introduction

-This chart deploys Neoload Web on your Kubernetes cluster.
+This chart deploys NeoLoad Web on your Kubernetes cluster.

 ## Targeted audience